hasanirtiza/PedesFormer-Transformer-Networks-For-Pedestrian-Detection/README.md

 # PedesFormer

 PedesFormer is a [MMDetection](https://github.com/open-mmlab/mmdetection) and [SwinTransformer](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) based repository.
-Focused on adavancement of reseach on pedestrian detection using transformer networks.
+It is a successor to our earlier work [Pedestron](https://github.com/hasanirtiza/Pedestron).
+PedesFormer, focuses on the adavancement of reseach on pedestrian detection using transformer networks.

 <img title="Amsterdam" src="gifs/1.gif" width="400" /> <img title="Amsterdam" src="gifs/2.gif" width="400"/>